Looking to step into the thriving and lucrative world of e-commerce?

 Logistics

 Logistics is part of the supply chain your business is responsible for and covers procurement, inventory management, distribution, warehousing, transportation, packaging, and risk management.
 For small businesses, in particular, logistics should be considered essential to reducing costs, staying competitive, and getting products to customers on time.
-There are an increasing number of technologies available to help you optimise these operations – for example, software to improve the efficiency of your warehouse layout and route planning software to reduce your transportation costs.
-Here are a few to consider.
+There are an increasing number of technologies available to help you optimise these operations.
+For example, some of the software you can consider may include those that improve the efficiency of your warehouse layout or one that plans the most efficient route so that you can reduce your transportation costs.

 Returns

 It’s an unfortunate downside of e-commerce that products are frequently returned by consumers.
-But before you skip this section, consider this: 67% of consumers will check an online retailer’s return policy before committing to a purchase4, so taking returns seriously is key.
-In fact, it’s so important that there’s a whole article about it – including a free returns template with everything your customers will expect.
+But before you skip this section, consider this: 67% of consumers will check an online retailer’s return policy before committing to a purchase⁵, so taking returns seriously is key.
+In fact, it’s so important that there’s a whole article about it, featuring a free returns template with everything your customers will expect.

 Challenges of e-commerce